jakelever/kindred/docs/index.rst

    pip install --upgrade kindred

-And if you want to install directly from source, using this shell command.
+And if you want to install directly from source, use this shell command.

 .. code:: bash